mrk21/cpp-webmock/README.md

 }
 ```

-The first argument specifies a boolean value of whether to replace these.
+The first argument specifies a boolean value of whether to switch these.
 If specified the value that is evaluated to true, selects the adapter client type, and if specified the value that is evaluated to false, selects the original client type.
-The second argument specifies the original client that will be base.
+The second argument specifies the original client type that will be base.

 ### webmock::adapter::cpp\_netlib::select\_by\_param

-This meta function can switch these as in the same way as `select_by_type` meta function, but instead it specifies the template parameter.
+This meta function can switch these as in the same way as `select_by_type` meta function, but instead it specifies the template parameters.

 ```cpp
 using client_type = typename webmock_adapter::select_by_param<USE_WEBMOCK,